 As former teachers and parents of our own little learners, we understand the importance of providing developmentally and academically appropriate activities to Pre-K children.
-Although simple, building foundational concepts during the Pre-K years plays an exceptionally powerful role in their transition to kindergarten and beyond.
+Although simple, building foundational concepts during the Pre-K years plays an exceptionally powerful role in kindergarten readiness.

 Why Pre-K Teachers Need Fresh Activities